 It started innocently, but I got into trouble, and it is my fault.
 At least Ashley Strahm, a colleague writer on Medium, sees it that way.
 Recently, Ashley posted an article about losing sanity over the cost of her college education.

 I have to ask Ashley when she was lying.
-Was it in the title of her article claiming that sanity was the true cost of her college, or was it when she assured me that most definitely she is not screwed?
+Was it in the title of her article claiming that sanity was the true cost of her college, or was it when she assured me that she most definitely was not screwed?
 Things start getting interesting when we look at why Ashley wrote her article.

 She believes that her debt should have been forgiven; ergo, she is upset that she needs to pay it back.
 She advocates for others who have faced more difficulties, and she prays “every night for the millions of folks still paying endlessly to the government to get their loans forgiven.”
 I doubt it will work because, when it comes to money, God is an atheist.